If Only (Hanson song)

 "If Only" is a song written and performed by American pop rock band Hanson.
 It was released outside the United States on April 3, 2000, as the lead single from the band's second studio album, This Time Around (2000).
-Featuring John Popper of the band Blues Traveler on harmonica, the song reached the top 10 in Australia, Finland, Italy, and Spain.
+Featuring John Popper of Blues Traveler on harmonica, the song reached the top 10 in Australia, Finland, Italy, and Spain.

 Music video

 The music video features the group traveling in a desert on their tour bus, unloading their equipment to shoot the video.

 Track listings

 All songs were written by Isaac Hanson, Taylor Hanson, and Zac Hanson.